HannahG96/Master-thesis-project-Sylt-2022/README.md

-# Seasonal functioning
+# Assessing the seasonality of pelagic food web functioning in the Wadden Sea before and after the ice cold winter event of 2009/10
-Data and R code to model and analyse the seasonal functioning of the pelagic food web of the Sylt-Rømø Bight, Northern Wadden Sea, Germany.
+Data and R code to model and analyse the seasonal structural and functional properties of the pelagic food web of the Sylt-Rømø Bight, Northern Wadden Sea, Germany.
 This work is part of a Master thesis in progress.

 Description:We assessed the seasonal functioning of the pelagic food web of the Sylt-Rømø Bight, a tidal basin of the Northern Wadden Sea,